blaster151/fp-3/LAWS.md

 - `relativeComonad.identityReduction` mirrors Corollary 4.20: the
   `RelativeComonadOracles.identityReduction` oracle demands that the root and carrier are identities so the structure collapses to an ordinary comonad.
+- `relativeComonad.enriched.structure` packages Proposition 8.22, asking
+  `RelativeComonadOracles.enrichment` to compare the enriched cohom object and cotensor comparison against the recorded counit/coextension witnesses.
+- `relativeComonad.coopAlgebra` documents Theorem 8.24 by invoking
+  `RelativeComonadOracles.coopAlgebra`, which checks that the coopalgebra coassociativity/counit diagrams commute and reuse the enriched comparisons.

 ### Relative composition and representation scaffolding